Rashida Jones (television executive): Career

 In 2002, while a senior in college, she worked as a morning show producer at WTKR in Norfolk, Virginia.
 After several years there, she moved to The Weather Channel as a weekend producer, and became director of live programming in 2009.

 Jones later worked at WIS-TV in Columbia, South Carolina, as news director, then moved to New York City as an executive producer for daytime shows at MSNBC.
 Later roles included managing editor at MSNBC and senior vice president of specials for NBC News and MSNBC, in which she managed dayside and weekend news programming on MSNBC, as well as leading coverage of breaking news and major events across NBC News and MSNBC.
 Jones expanded the town-hall concept to a wider audience, including a criminal justice special filmed at Sing Sing correctional facility.
 While a senior vice president at NBC News and MSNBC, she led a shift from election coverage to a focus on COVID-19.

 On February 1, 2021, Jones succeeded Phil Griffin as the president of MSNBC and became the first African-American woman to run a major cable news network.
-On January 14, 2025, she resigned from the network.
+On January 14, 2025, she resigned from the network, which was preparing to be spun off from NBCUniversal into Versant.
 Jones continued at the network in an advisory role until March 2025.

 In April 2025, Jones joined the Board of Trustees for Hampton University.
+In 2026, Jones began a two-year term as a director for the Alliance for Women in Media National Board of Directors and Officers.

+Jones became the CEO of Uncensored, a content company founded by Piers Morgan, in March 2026.